Arafatk/hagura/_posts/2018-07-19-bubble-base.md

 B. Then it sets up  the graph pixel boundaries from all the sides like right, top, left, bottom and it also sets the label heights boundaries and space offsets.
-So uptil this part we make the calculations that will eventually make the graph.
+So until this part it makes the calculations that will eventually make the graph.

-C. The actual drawing process starts where it writes the legends After this the title and the axis labels.
+C. The actual drawing process starts where it writes the legends, title and the axis labels.
 At this point our graph is basically empty and looks like this
 ![](https://raw.githubusercontent.com/Arafatk/hagura/gh-pages/images/15.png)

-D. It is then that the normalized data is finally plotted one by one in the form of [circles on the plot]  (https://github.com/Arafatk/magick-rubyplot/blob/master/lib/rubyplot/scripting/bubble/draw.rb#L45).
+D. It is then that the normalized data is finally plotted one by one in the form of [circles on the plot]  (https://github.com/Arafatk/magick-rubyplot/blob/master/lib/rubyplot/scripting/bubble/draw.rb#L45) the code is simple and easy to understand.

 You can watch the evolution of a plot with it's data in these sequences of images